-On the FG-NET dataset, without fine-tuning on IMDB-WIKI we achieve 4.63 years.
+On the FG-NET Dataset (Panis et al. 2016) without finetuning on IMDB-WIKI we achieve 4.63 years.
 Note that the larger error is due to the fact that FG-NET is a very small dataset (1000 images) and thus training a CNN on it is difficult.
 However, training on the IMDB-WIKI dataset before fine-tuning on FG-NET leads to a MAE of 3.09 years.
-This improves over DLA [53] by more than 1 year in average error.
-The results are summarized in Tab.
-4. On the CACD dataset [2] we run additional experiments.
-The results are shown in Tab.
-5. In comparison to MORPH and FG-NET the CACD dataset is much larger but not manually annotated.
-When training on the 145.275 training images we achieve a MAE of 4.785 years.
+This improves over DLA (Wang et al. 2015) by more than 1 year in average error.
+The results are summarized in Table 4.

+On the CACD Dataset (Chen et al. 2015) we run additional experiments.
+The results are shown in Table 5.
+In comparison to MORPH and FG-NET the CACD dataset is much larger but not manually annotated.
+When training on the 145,275 training images we achieve a MAE of 4.785 years.
 When only training on the manually cleaned validation set with 7600 images the performance drops to a MAE of 6.521.
 This suggests that having a large training set with slightly imprecise labels results in better performance than a carefully annotated dataset of much smaller size.